-Most Students Participate in the Osaka University Short-term Student Exchange Program (OUSSEP).
-If a student wants to take regular university courses (non-OUSSEP) then they must be proficient in Japanese.
+- Most Students Participate in the Osaka University Short-term Student Exchange Program (OUSSEP) (see here)

-Note: COMM students may take courses from the OUSSEP Program, but may not be able to participate in the Field Trips.
-Business students can take courses from the Economics faculty at Osaka University.
+- Note: COMM students may take courses from the OUSSEP Program, but may not be able to participate in the Field Trips

 Transfer credits and equivalent courses at this university